infinum/frontend-handbook/React/CSS-in-JS/Chakra.md

 ## Theming rules

 The theme object is where you define your application's color palette, type scale, font stacks, breakpoints, border radius values, and more.
 Theme overrides are placed in `src/styles/themes` folder.

+Theming with Chakra UI is based on the [Styled System Theme Specification](https://system-ui.com/theme/)

 Example: